The word hepatitis simply means an inflammation of the liver without pinpointing a specific cause. Someone with hepatitis may:

 The hepatitis B virus can be found in virtually all body fluids, though its main routes of infection are through sexual contact, contaminated blood transfusions, and shared needles for drug injections.
 Household contact with adults with HBV can put people at risk for contracting hepatitis.
 But frequent hand washing and good hygiene practices can reduce this risk.

 All kids in the United States are routinely vaccinated against hepatitis B at birth and use of the hepatitis B vaccine can greatly decrease the risk of infection.
 Ask your doctor about this vaccine.
 Even adults can be vaccinated if they feel they're at risk.

 The hepatitis C virus can spread through shared drug needles, contaminated blood products, and less commonly through sexual contact.
 It can spread from a mother to her fetus during pregnancy, but this risk is about 5%.
 If you're pregnant, contact your doctor if you think you may have been exposed to hepatitis C.

-Over the past several years, improved medical technology has almost eliminated the risk of catching hepatitis from contaminated blood products and blood transfusions.
+Recent improvements in medical technology have almost eliminated the risk of catching hepatitis from contaminated blood products and blood transfusions.
 But as tattoos and acupuncture have become more popular, the risk of developing hepatitis from improperly sterilized equipment has increased.
 Shared needles in drug use and shared straws in intranasal drug use (snorting) are two very common ways for hepatitis C to spread.